explodinggradients/ragas/docs/howtos/applications/use_prompt_adaptation.md

 ### Adapt metrics to target language

 Import any metrics from Ragas as required and adapt and save each one of them to the target language using `adapt` function.
 Optionally you can also specify which llm to use for prompt adaptation, here I am using `gpt-4`.
+It is highly recommended to use the best llm here as quality of adapted prompts highly influence the results.

 ```{code-block} python